Rajdarshan Industries Ltd leads gainers in 'B' group

-Cubex Tubings Ltd, Jayaswal Neco Industries Ltd, TruCap Finance Ltd and Incredible Industries Ltd are among the other gainers in the BSE's 'B' group today, 09 December 2022.
+Tracxn Technologies Ltd, BLB Ltd, Gravita India Ltd and Nectar Lifescience Ltd are among the other gainers in the BSE's 'B' group today, 12 December 2022.

-Cubex Tubings Ltd, Jayaswal Neco Industries Ltd, TruCap Finance Ltd and Incredible Industries Ltd are among the other gainers in the BSE's 'B' group today, 09 December 2022.
+Tracxn Technologies Ltd, BLB Ltd, Gravita India Ltd and Nectar Lifescience Ltd are among the other gainers in the BSE's 'B' group today, 12 December 2022.

-Rajdarshan Industries Ltd surged 20.00% to Rs 40.5 at 11:59 IST.
+Rajdarshan Industries Ltd soared 20.00% to Rs 48.6 at 11:50 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 2082 shares were traded on the counter so far as against the average daily volumes of 442 shares in the past one month.
+On the BSE, 3422 shares were traded on the counter so far as against the average daily volumes of 494 shares in the past one month.

-Cubex Tubings Ltd spiked 14.03% to Rs 48.35.
+Tracxn Technologies Ltd spiked 12.66% to Rs 99.2.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 37214 shares were traded on the counter so far as against the average daily volumes of 20301 shares in the past one month.
+On the BSE, 5.22 lakh shares were traded on the counter so far as against the average daily volumes of 1.47 lakh shares in the past one month.

-Jayaswal Neco Industries Ltd soared 12.65% to Rs 28.95.
+BLB Ltd surged 11.19% to Rs 22.85.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1.71 lakh shares were traded on the counter so far as against the average daily volumes of 26069 shares in the past one month.
+On the BSE, 30124 shares were traded on the counter so far as against the average daily volumes of 5018 shares in the past one month.

-TruCap Finance Ltd exploded 12.58% to Rs 76.5.
+Gravita India Ltd exploded 10.65% to Rs 463.55.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.14 lakh shares were traded on the counter so far as against the average daily volumes of 26819 shares in the past one month.
+On the BSE, 1.13 lakh shares were traded on the counter so far as against the average daily volumes of 59674 shares in the past one month.

-Incredible Industries Ltd added 12.22% to Rs 25.25.
+Nectar Lifescience Ltd jumped 10.16% to Rs 23.85.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 17038 shares were traded on the counter so far as against the average daily volumes of 1852 shares in the past one month.
+On the BSE, 71725 shares were traded on the counter so far as against the average daily volumes of 50690 shares in the past one month.

 Powered by Capital Market - Live News